Patrick-Gundlach/TrackCheck/README.md

 TrackCheck reads two environment variables on startup.

 - **PORT**: Port number for the HTTP server.
 Example: `PORT=3000`.
-- **UPDATE_URL**: Endpoint providing the latest version in the form `{ "version": "00.00.00" }`.
-Example: `UPDATE_URL=https://example.com/latest.json`.
+- **UPDATE_URL**: Location of the latest version information.
+Use a URL like `file://./config/latest.json` to load a local file or provide an HTTP endpoint returning `{ "version": "00.00.00" }`.

 ## Update check

-When the server starts it requests the URL stored in `UPDATE_URL`.
-The endpoint should return JSON like `{ "version": "00.00.00" }`.
+When the server starts it loads the resource referenced by `UPDATE_URL`.
+The file or endpoint should provide JSON like `{ "version": "00.00.00" }`.
 If the value differs from the running version TrackCheck prints a notice so you know an update is available.

 ### Setting up an update server

 Provide a small service that responds with the latest version.
 Any HTTP server works as long as it returns the JSON structure above.
-Update the `version` field whenever you release a new build and point `UPDATE_URL` to this endpoint.
+Alternatively you can update `config/latest.json` and set `UPDATE_URL` to `file://./config/latest.json` to keep the information local.
+Update the `version` field whenever you release a new build.

 ## Used packages